ComputationalRadiationPhysics/picongpu/docs/source/python_package/selected_topics/diagnostics/openpmd.rst

   ``"mappedMemory"`` (default) or ``"doubleBuffer"`` (lower memory, but the output of one step is only available after the next).
 * ``backend_config``:
-  a path to an additional openPMD backend configuration file for options that are not exposed here.
+  additional openPMD backend options that are not exposed here, passed as an inline TOML/JSON configuration rather than a file path (rendered into the plugin's ``backendConfig`` setting).